Aprucka19/Transistor-Neural-Network-Modeler/README.md

 In the next section, a static version of the liveScript can be seen to explain the matlab workflow.
 This script is stored in the test/Matlab folder.
 Within matlab the liveScript is interactable with sliders and boxes to change which values are plotted.

+The TestOptimizer file contains code and implements functions which automatically optimize two different circuit designs, a Symmetrical Amplifier and a Swing Current Mirror.
+Further information is displayed after the static live script section.

 NOTE: if you recomplied the jar file for the project using mvn install after utilizing the CUDA backend, matlab will not function with the Java Objects.
 You must swap the dependencies back to the CPU backend then execute the mvn install again.